astronomer/astro-docs/enterprise/next/09_resources/01_release-notes.md

 While this change largely sets the foundation for new features in later releases, Astronomer v0.23 includes:

-- A new banner in the **Deployment** view of the Astronomer UI if a deploy to that Airflow Deployment is in progress.
+- A new banner in the **Deployment** view of the Astronomer UI that indicates if a deploy is in progress.
 - Refined logic for **Deployment Health Status** (Unhealthy/Red, Healthy/Green, Deploying/Blue and Unknown/Gray) that's visible as a "bubble" next to all Airflow Deployments in the Astronomer UI.
-- A set of error messages to alert you if a deploy has failed or was otherwise _not_ complete.
+- A set of error messages to alert you if a deploy failed or was otherwise not completed.

 #### Improved Celery Worker Update Strategy